denalicloud/legal/gdpr-data-protection-agreement.md

  and

- DENALI limited, Msida, MSD2270, Malta
- – the Processor – hereafter named the “Supplier” –
+ DENALI limited, Triq Calleja, Swatar, Msida, MSD2270, Malta – the Processor – hereafter named the “Supplier” –